flare-foundation/multi-chain-client/updates/upgrades.md

   - [ ] Decide how to handle querrying data form possibli undefined objects (for example get number on AlgoBlock object)
   - [ ] Wrap all methods to try except in object base methods
 - [ ] Standardize json Stringify (one implementation and use it everywhere)
+- [ ] Add getTransactionObjects() to block object that returns all transaction wrapped in trasnactionBase object of that underlying chain
+- [ ] Remove AlgoIndexerTrasnaction and AlgoIndexerBlock objects